volphy/BaseCrmSelfTraining/README.md

     - `workflow_account_manager_on_duty_email`

-4. open first terminal and start the application:
+3. open first terminal and start the application:

-    `./gradlew -x test bootRun`
+    `./gradlew bootRun`

-5. open second terminal and run integration tests:
+4. open second terminal and run integration tests:

     `./gradlew test`

-6. upon successful pass of the tests switch back to the first terminal and stop the application (^C)
+5. upon successful pass of the tests switch back to the first terminal and stop the application (^C)

 ##Dockerized approach (with Docker Gradle plugin):